 - Odd noises coming from your car, like whining, humming, or grinding

 There are a lot of things that can go wrong with your car’s differential, which is why it’s an essential part of ongoing care for your Mercedes-Benz vehicle.
-Here at Pete’s Auto Repair, Mercedes drivers from the areas of Nob Hill, Pacific Heights, Russian Hill, and San Francisco, CA, trust our expertise and consistency above other repair shops in the area – it helps that we never recommend services unless they’re necessary for your car’s longevity and performance.
+Here at Pete’s, Inc., Mercedes drivers from the areas of Nob Hill, Pacific Heights, Russian Hill, and San Francisco, CA, trust our expertise and consistency above other repair shops in the area – it helps that we never recommend services unless they’re necessary for your car’s longevity and performance.
 To learn more about our shop’s expertise working with Mercedes-Benz vehicles, please feel free to look over our website or contact one of our specialists directly.
 If you think your differential in your Mercedes is on its way out, please get in touch with us sooner than later – your safety and satisfaction are important to us.

 * Mercedes Benz G500 image credit goes to: contrastaddict.